Olive leaf: Culinary uses

 Olive leaves are sometimes used in deluxe Chinese cuisine.
 Olive leaves have been used by Gina Keatley in the creation of Matche, powdered olive leaves used on desserts and in tea.

-Historical uses
+Research

-Historically the benefits of olive leaves have been used in traditional medicine practices as folk remedies for the treatment of various illnesses.
-Studies suggest that olive leaf extract could help balance blood sugar in type 2 diabetes patients.
-However, scientific evidence for health effects of using olive leaf extract has been deemed insufficient by the European Food Safety Authority to prove any cause-and-effect relationship.
+Scientific evidence for the supposed health effect of using olive leaf extract to manage blood glucose levels has been deemed insufficient by the European Food Safety Authority to have any cause-and-effect relationship.